ITHelpDec/CPP-High-Performance/Chapter 09 - Essential Utilities/README.md

 std::vector<std::optional<int>> optivec = { { 3 }, { 2 }, { 1 }, { }, { } };
 std::sort(optivec.begin(), optivec.end(); // { { }, { }, { 1 }, { 2 }, { 3 } }
 ```
-`std::optional` is an _"efficient and safe alternative"_ to previous methods, but I would like to run or see some more benchmark comparisons and implementations before making up my mind.
+`std::optional` is said to be an _"efficient and safe alternative"_ to previous methods, but I would like to run or see some more benchmark comparisons and implementations before making up my mind.
 #
 ### `std::pair` and `std::tuple`
 Both of these heterogenous / hetergeneous containers can be instantiated with an arbitrary size at compile time.